rekalogika/collections-orm/README.md

 # rekalogika/collections-orm

-A collection class using Doctrine ORM `QueryBuilder` as the data source.
+Lazy-loading collection class using Doctrine ORM `QueryBuilder` as the data source.
 Unlike doing the query in the traditional way, this class allows lazy loading.
 You can safely pass the object around, and it will only execute the query when you start getting items from it.

 The class also implements the `PageableInterface` from the [`rekalogika/rekapager`](https://rekalogika.dev/rekapager) library.
 This allows